Coastal Day Trips

 While we all love the hustle and bustle of the city, sometimes it is nice to get out a bit further and breath in the sea air.
-The Spencer Hotel is located just an eight-minute walk from Connolly station meaning you can hop on the Dart and be in a number of coastal villages and towns before you know it.
+The Spencer Hotel is located just a five minute walk from Connolly station meaning you can hop on the Dart and be in a number of coastal villages and towns before you know it.
 We have picked our favourite coastal daytrips below:

 Located in County Wicklow, Bray is the furthest out of the coastal towns but well worth a visit.
 The town is packed with lots of great things to do.
 If you fancy getting a good walk in you can do the Bray Head Cliff Walk, which takes you all the way to Greystones and is a seven-kilometre walk so you can take the Dart back to the start point in Bray if you don’t feel like doing the return trip.
 If you don’t want such long walk you can also walk to the top of Bray Head which will give you an amazing view of the Irish Sea, the Wicklow Mountains and Bray town.